rustyrussell/bolts/12-offer-encoding.md

       - MUST specify `offer_amount` in the currency unit adjusted by the ISO 4712 exponent (e.g. USD cents).
   - MAY set `offer_metadata` for its own use.
-  - if it supports bolt12 features:
+  - if it supports bolt12 offer features:
     - MUST set `offer_features`.`features` to the bitmap of bolt12 features.
   - if the offer expires:
     - MUST set `offer_absolute_expiry` `seconds_from_epoch` to the number of seconds